Your Immigration Responsibilities Concerning Your Academic Studies:

 - Ensure you complete administrative enrolment and module registration on time when requested by the University.
+Attend ID check events when requested.

-- Meet the engagement and attendace requirements of your course and submit course work as required (ensuring that you meet the progression and attendance requirements of your programme with no significant gaps or absences).
+- Meet the engagement and attendance requirements of your course and submit course work as required (ensuring that you meet the progression and attendance requirements of your programme with no significant gaps or absences).

 - Attend all exams as required.
 If you are unable to attend an exam you must notify the Student Immigration Team at firstname.lastname@example.org within 24 hours.